 Empowerment+ An Interfaith Social Cohesion & Enterprise Initiative

-Because the initiative will be staffed by volunteers from groups in civil society, it will be low cost but have high impact because it has the potential to equip many of thousands of volunteers to build relationships with many more thousands of people at risk.
+Because the initiative will be staffed by university volunteers, it will be low cost but have high impact because it has the potential to scale up globally and equip many of thousands of volunteers to build relationships with many more thousands in university communities.